Tzurudo/Tzurudo/README.md

 - >> 👋 Hi, I’m @Tzurudo
-- >> I’m interested in I’m interested in systems modeling, programming in Python,
+- >> I’m interested in systems modeling, programming in Python,
 -    Java, and C++, and everything related to open source.
 - >> 🌱 I’m currently learning and improving my skills in software development.
 - >>  💞️ I enjoy collaborating on open projects, learning with others, and sharing what I discover.